cxn2479/ArtPortfolio/README.md

 In the future, I plan to add more artworks as well as make the website format more user-friendly and maybe provide additional functionalities.

-The website does require javascript to be enabled to preoperly showcase the images on the website.
+The website does require javascript to be enabled to properly showcase the images on the website.

 Feel free to use the code for your own website formatting if you'd like.